mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 #### Parts used, smart speakers

 * M5StickC ¥ 1,980 @<fn>{sitopp_prices}
-* Infrared transmitter / receiver unit for M5 ¥ 308
+* Infrared transmitter/receiver unit for M5 ¥ 308
 * Google Home mini

 M5StickC has infrared transmission function, but no reception function.
 This time, M5StickC is also used to check the infrared command pattern of the home appliance remote control, so I used an M5 infrared transceiver unit to receive infrared.